 Dr. Paul Olsen, professor of English

 What we experience and read shapes how we think.
 This brief lecture shows how language (including humor) and literature are about more than history and human nature but are also about perspective and truth.
 How does that new perspective impact us, and as the Russian novelist Tolstoy asks, "how, then, do we live?"

-Power of Image in TV Advertising (March 27 and April 17 only)
+Power of Image in TV Advertising — March 31 and April 2

 This class explores the power of image in TV advertising.
 Students will examine the tools used in developing successful television advertisements by watching and discussing television commercials.
 The interactive session invites participation.